2007 UEFA Champions League final: Match

+Summary

 First half

 Milan won the toss and Liverpool kicked off.
 Playing in a 4–2–3–1 formation, Liverpool had the first attack of the match, but Jermaine Pennant could not reach Steven Gerrard's cross-field pass.
 Milan responded with two low attempts on the Liverpool goal, but Jamie Carragher was able to clear them both.
 The second clearance led to a corner, from which Milan failed to score.
 Liverpool had the first chance of the match in the ninth minute.
-A slip from Milan defender Marek Jankulovski allowed Pennant to run into space, he passed the ball to Dirk Kuyt who passed it back to him, Pennant's subsequent shot was saved by Milan goalkeeper Dida.
+A slip from Milan defender Marek Jankulovski allowed Pennant to run into space; he passed the ball to Dirk Kuyt who passed it back to him.
+Pennant's subsequent shot was saved by Milan goalkeeper Dida.
 Minutes later Gerrard won a header which found Pennant, however Gerrard was unable to make decent contact with the ball following Pennant's pass.
 Milan had their first shot of the match a few minutes later.
 Kaká received the ball outside the area and moved to his right before shooting, however Liverpool goalkeeper Pepe Reina saved the shot.
 Liverpool continued to exert pressure leading Milan defender Massimo Oddo to mis-read a cross from Pennant, the ball reached Gerrard whose shot went over the goal.

 Liverpool had another chance in the 27th minute.
 Frantic defending from Milan to deny the Liverpool forwards a scoring opportunity, led to the ball being passed to Xabi Alonso, whose shot went wide of the Milan goal.
 A mistake from Jankulovski allowed Gerrard to pass the ball to Kuyt in the penalty area, however Kuyt's shot was blocked by Milan defender Alessandro Nesta.
 Milan midfielder Gennaro Gattuso was the first player to receive a yellow card, when he was cautioned in the 40th minute for a foul on Alonso.
 Minutes later, Alonso fouled Kaká on the edge of the Liverpool penalty area, giving away a free-kick.
 The subsequent free-kick taken by Andrea Pirlo deflected off the shoulder of Milan striker Filippo Inzaghi, and into the Liverpool goal.
 The deflection resulted in the ball being diverted past Liverpool goalkeeper Pepe Reina, who had dived the other way in anticipation of the ball's original trajectory.
 Replays showed that the ball struck Inzaghi's upper arm on its way to the goal, but the referee did not judge this to have been a handball.
 Inzaghi later said that while the deflection was intended, he did not intend for the ball to hit his arm.
 With no further action in the first half, Milan went into half-time leading 1–0.